VR-Caps: A Virtual Environment for Capsule Endoscopy: VR-Caps Environment

 \subsection{Endoscopic Capsule Camera Parameters}

 Simulating a realistic endoscopic capsule camera has a considerable impact on generating realistically looking images.
 For this reason, we calibrate two commercially available capsule endoscope cameras, Mirocam and Pillcam, using the pinhole camera model with non-linear radial lens distortions given by Camera Calibrator App from \cite{camera_calibration}.
 As per model, the standard affine camera model is used including a focal length $(f_x, f_y)$, principal points offset $(c_x, c_y)$, and lens shifting coefficient $s$ and these parameter sets are provided on the Github page.
 By adjusting these parameter settings, any type of capsule endoscope cameras can be mimicked in the simulation environment.
+In addition to intrinsic parameters of endoscopic cameras, we also provide various camera configurations in terms of the number and placement of the integrated cameras.
+Mono camera design, stereo, dual and 360\degree camera designs can be seen in \Cref{fig:capsules} and accessed in the Github source code.